-Abstract-This work proposes an efficient and safe single-layer Nonlinear Model Predictive Control (NMPC) system based on LiDAR to solve the problem of autonomous navigation in cluttered environments with previously unidentified static and dynamic obstacles.
+Abstract-This work proposes an efficient and safe singlelayer Nonlinear Model Predictive Control (NMPC) system based on LiDAR to solve the problem of autonomous navigation in cluttered environments with previously unidentified static and dynamic obstacles of any shape.
 Initially, LiDAR sensor data is collected.
 Then, the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm, is used to cluster the (Lidar) points that belong to each obstacle together.
-Moreover, a Minimum Euclidean Distance (MED) between the robot and each obstacle with the aid of a safety margin is utilized to implement safetycritical obstacles avoidance.
-After that, to impose avoidance constraints with feasibility guarantees and without compromising stability, a NMPC framework for set-point stabilization is taken into consideration with a design strategy based on terminal inequality and equality constraints.
+Moreover, a Minimum Euclidean Distance (MED) between the robot and each obstacle with the aid of a safety margin is utilized to implement safety-critical obstacle avoidance rather than existing methods in the literature that depend on enclosing the obstacles with a circle or minimum bounding ellipse.
+After that, to impose avoidance constraints with feasibility guarantees and without compromising stability, an NMPC for set-point stabilization is taken into consideration with a design strategy based on terminal inequality and equality constraints.
+Consequently, numerous obstacles can be avoided at the same time efficiently and rapidly through unstructured environments with narrow corridors.
 Finally, a case study with an omnidirectional wheeled mobile robot (OWMR) is presented to assess the proposed NMPC formulation for set-point stabilization.
-Furthermore, the efficacy of the proposed system is tested by experiments in simulated real-world scenarios using a robot simulator named CoppeliaSim in combination with MATLAB which utilizes the CasADi Toolbox.
+Furthermore, the efficacy of the proposed system is tested by experiments in simulated scenarios using a robot simulator named CoppeliaSim in combination with MATLAB which utilizes the CasADi Toolbox, and Statistics and Machine Learning Toolbox.
+Two simulation scenarios are considered to show the performance of the proposed framework.
+The first scenario considers only static obstacles while the second scenario is more challenging and contains static and dynamic obstacles.
+In both scenarios, the OWMR successfully reached the target pose (1.5m, 1.5m, 0°) with a small deviation.
+Four performance indices are utilized to evaluate the set-point stabilization performance of the proposed control framework including the steady-state error in the posture vector which is less than 0.02 meters for position and 0.012 for orientation, and the integral of norm squared actual control inputs which is 19.96 and 21.74 for the first and second scenarios respectively.
 The proposed control framework shows a positive performance in a narrow-cluttered environment with unknown obstacles.

-Keywords- NMPC; DBSCAN; Set-point Stabilization; Obstacle Avoidance
+Keywords-Nonlinear Model Predictive Control (NMPC); DBSCAN; Set-point Stabilization; Obstacle Avoidance; Mobile robot; Real-time Navigation; CasADi; CoppeliaSim.